IconoclastLabs/railsgirls_nola/README.md

 Domain provided by [Gandi.net](http://gandi.net) for free

-Maintained by [Iconoclast Labs](http://iconoclastlabs.com) for free
+Created and Maintained by [Iconoclast Labs](http://iconoclastlabs.com) for free